 When to Visit Panama

 Panama has a rainy and dry season.
-The dry season lasts from mid-December to mid-April, and the rainy season lasts from mid-April to mid-December.
+The dry season lasts from mid-December to mid-April, and the rainy season lasts from mid-April to mid-December, but the country is lovely any time of year.
 The dry season is the equivalent of summer in Panama, and as such is the high season for tourism.
 This is the best time to lounge on beaches or go hiking in the mountains.
 Hotel prices and airfares, however, are generally higher than the rest of the year.

 One other thing to bear in mind is Carnival, Panama’s largest holiday.
 This annual festival takes place on the four days leading up to Ash Wednesday and is biggest on the Azuero Peninsula and in Panama City.
 Aside from Carnival, there are a number of national holidays and festivals throughout November.